-Independent Expenditure Reporting
+Independent Expenditure Information

-If a committee or Independent Expenditure Filer makes an expenditure for a communication that is in support or opposition to a candidate or measure and the expenditure is NOT coordinated with any agent of the candidate or committee, the independent expenditure will disclose Independent Expenditure information identifying the candidate or measure and the amount apportioned to the candidate or measure.
+If a committee or Independent Expenditure Filer makes an independent expenditure (e.g., the expenditure is NOT coordinated with any agent of the candidate or committee), the independent expenditure must disclose Independent Expenditure information identifying the candidate, measure or political party, indicate support or opposition to the candidate, measure or political party, and the amount apportioned to the candidate, measure or political party.

-See "In-Kind or Independent Expenditure Information" on page 53 and the ORESTAR User's Manual: Transaction Filing for completing the In-Kind/Independent Expenditure information.
+See page 8 for the definition of what constitutes an independent expenditure.
+See "In-Kind or Independent Expenditure Information" on page 59 and the ORESTAR User's Manual: Transaction Filing for completing the In-Kind/Independent Expenditure information associated with a transaction.